learnmaketeachshare/learnmaketeachshare.github.io/_posts/2020-04-21-making-nose-strips.for-people-sewing-masks.markdown

 ![Nose Strips]({{site.url}}/assets/images/masks/nose-strips-00.jpg)

+Between March and September 2020 I made and gave away over 29,000 nose strips.

-They are modeled on the strip I saw on an N95 mask.
+The strips are modeled on the strip I saw on an N95 mask.
 It was made out of a soft easily bendable aluminum allow.
 About 3.5" long and 3/16" wide.

 ![N95 Mask Nose Strip]({{site.url}}/assets/images/masks/n95-mask-01.jpg)